Categories of Difficulty

 Just because a country is in the 10/40 Window doesn’t mean it’s uniformly hard to reach.
 There are (at least) three categories of countries (and these likely apply to peoples and cities as well):

-Moderate populations, easier to enter: places like Chad, Turkey, Egypt..
-By no means is it simple to get into these countries, and some are far harder (some even bordering on category 1).
-Still, their population tends to make them "larger markets" which makes them at least slightly more open to the world.
+Moderate populations, easier to enter: places like Chad, Turkey, Egypt.
+It is not easy to get into these countries, and some are harder than others (some even bordering on category 1).
+Still, their population tends to make them “larger markets” which makes them at least slightly more open to the world.
 Better still, many of these have fairly direct ties with the Category 1 countries listed above.